linuxdeepin/deepin-manual/manual-assets/server/deepin-calculator/en_US/index.md

 ### Theme

-The window theme includes Light Theme, Dark Theme and System Theme (default).
+The window theme includes Light Theme, Dark Theme and System Theme.

 1. On the Calculator interface, click  ![main_menu](icon/main_menu.svg).
 2. Click **Theme** to select a theme.